Tausand-dev/Tausand_AB1000_MatlabLibrary/README.md

 ### 4. Revision History
 The latest version of this and other Tausand instrument drivers can be downloaded at [Tausand downloads website](http://www.tausand.com/downloads/).

-* REV 1.0, 10/07/2019<br/>
+* REV 1.0, 07/10/2019<br/>
 Created by: David Guzmán, dguzman@tausand.com, Bogota, Colombia.<br/>
 Original release.

-* REV 1.1, 16/03/2021<br/>
+* REV 1.1, 03/16/2021<br/>
 Updated by: David Guzmán, dguzman@tausand.com, Bogota, Colombia.<br/>
 Added support for 2ns and 1ns devices.
 New examples included.
-New function waitAndGetValues to ease continuous acquisitions.
+New function _waitAndGetValues_ to ease continuous acquisitions.

+* REV 1.2, 01/22/2023<br/>
+Updated by: David Guzmán, dguzman@tausand.com, Bogota, Colombia.<br/>
+Added support for AB2000 devices: AB2502 and AB2504.
+Improvements on read and configure functions.